garrandall/popular-music-data/tracks/controversy-prince.md

 Controversy

 Do I believe in god?
 Do I believe in me?
-Let me tell ya...
-Some people wanna die so they can be free
+Let me tell ya Some people wanna die so they can be free
 (I said) life is just a game, were all just the same...(don't ya wanna play?)
 Controversy controversy controversy controversy